Puma concolor couguar

 Both males and females are stealthy hunters, but they make many different sounds.
 Kittens communicate with their mothers by chirping.
 Florida panthers also whistle, moan, peep and growl.
 Their scream is deafening.
 Males scream to warn other males that an area is part of their territory.
 Meanwhile, females scream to let males know that they have begun their heat cycle.

 There are less than 150 Florida panthers left in the wild.
-Male Florida panthers have been spotted throughout Florida and even into Southern Georgia.
+Male Florida panthers have been spotted throughout Florida and even in Southern Georgia.
 Females, however, have only been spotted recently in the Everglades.

 Females often make dens in dense saw palmetto.
 Both males and females stalk prey in sawgrass prairies and forage through wet cypress strands.
 You may also see them sunning in hardwood hammocks.

 Most live in state land that has been set aside as wildlife management areas.
 This area is called the Panther Corridor.
-The first area set aside in 2017 is the Cypress Creek Grove, located on the northern bank of the Caloosahatchee River.
+The first area set aside in 2017 is Cypress Creek Grove, located on the northern bank of the Caloosahatchee River.
 The state hopes to get the area directly north of Cypress Creek Grove to extend the management area in the near future.

-Florida panthers have a huge appetite.
+Florida Panthers have a huge appetite.
 They need the equivalent of 40 white-tail deer annually.
 They often kill animals bigger than themselves to meet the requirements of their diet.
 Then, they cover the meat that they do not eat with dirt to come back to it later.
 This process is similar to how squirrels bury nuts or dogs bury bones.

 Florida panthers eat a variety of foods.
 White-tail deer are the favorite cuisine of Florida panthers.
 If they cannot get enough deer to meet their dietary requirements, they will dine on wild hogs, raccoons, rabbits, armadillos, and birds.